Sleep Apnea Signs & Symptoms – Ann Arbor, MI

 How to Spot this Common Sleeping Disorder

 Does your spouse or partner often complain that you snore loudly at night?
-Snoring in Ann Arbor is more than just a minor annoyance for whomever is sleeping next to you – it can also be a sign sleep apnea, a common and serious sleep disorder.
+Snoring and other sleep apnea signs and symptoms in Ann Arbor, MI are more than just a minor annoyance for whomever is sleeping next to you – these symptoms may also mean you're dealing with a common and serious sleep disorder.

 Many individuals discover they are affected by sleep apnea after learning about their snoring habit from their spouse.
 However, snoring is not the only symptom of the disorder.
 There are numerous signs and symptoms that can indicate you or a loved one is suffering from sleep apnea.